Contributing to Statue SSG

 - Check existing issues and discussions

-- Read the documentation (DEVELOPMENT.md)
+- Read the documentation (USER_GUIDE.md, DEVELOPMENT.md)

 - Ask in GitHub Discussions